Bacolor: Spanish Colonial Era

-During the British occupation of Manila, when Manila fell to the British, it became capital of the exiled government of Governor General Simón de Anda y Salazar from October 6, 1762, to May 30, 1764.
+During the British occupation of Manila, when Manila and the Port of Cavite fell to the Kingdom of Great Britain in the Seven Years’ War, Bacolor became the capital of the government-in-exile under Governor-General Simón de Anda y Salazar from October 6, 1762, to May 30, 1764.
 The provincial offices were temporarily moved to Factoría (now San Isidro, Nueva Ecija).
-Through a decree of the King of Spain on November 9, 1765, Bacolor became Villa de Bacólor, one of the only three villas in the Philippines and was granted a special coat of arms.
-Simón de Anda organized an army of natives for the defense of Bacolor and with the aim of recapturing Manila.
+Through a decree of King Charles III of Spain on November 9, 1765, Bacolor became Villa de Bacólor, one of the only three villas in the Philippines, and received a coat-of-arms.
+Simón de Anda organized an army of natives for the defense of Bacolor with the aim of recapturing British-held Manila.

 American colonial era

 Bacolor remained the capital of Pampanga until the provincial seat of government was transferred to neighboring San Fernando in 1904.
 Moves to transfer the provincial capital to San Fernando actually began as early as 1852 with an expediente from the alcalde mayor.
-The King of Spain granted the request in a real cedula dated September 11, 1881.
-Despite royal approval, the transfer was not executed until August 15, 1904, by virtue of Act No. 1204.
+Charles III granted the request in a real cédula dated September 11, 1881.
+Despite royal approval, the transfer was not formally enacted until August 15, 1904, by virtue of Act No. 1204.

-The coming of the American colonizers broke up the military form of government and instead political and economic reforms were introduced.
-A civil form of government was organized and was inaugurated on February 13, 1901, by Com.
-William H. Taft which took place in the old Escuela de Artes y Oficios de Bacólor, later known as the Pampanga School of Arts and Trade and now the Don Honorio Ventura State University, the first state university in Pampanga.
+The coming of the United States as a coloniser broke up the military form of government and instead political and economic reforms were introduced.
+A civil form of government was organized and was inaugurated on February 13, 1901, Commissioner William H. Taft at the old Escuela de Artes y Oficios de Bacólor, later known as the Pampanga School of Arts and Trade and now Pampanga State University, the first state university in Pampanga.

 The first provincial Civil Governor was Don Ceferino Joven and the first Municipal President of Bacolor was Don Estanislao Santos.

-Japanese occupation era
+Japanese occupation

-When the Second World War broke out, Japanese fighter and bomber planes invaded Bacolor in December 1941 until the town was occupied by the Imperial Japanese forces in 1942.
+When the Second World War broke out, Imperial Japanese fighter and bomber planes invaded Bacolor in December 1941 until the town was occupied by Imperial Japanese forces in 1942.
 Pampangan guerrillas and Hukbalahap Communist groups joined in an insurgency centered around the municipality, supported by local soldiers and military officers of the Philippine Commonwealth Army.
 Their attacks against the Japanese occupation continued until 1945, when Filipino and American forces liberated Bacolor.